HiPhish/Game-Source-Documentation/Wolfenstein 3D/Wolfenstein 3D.markdown

 	if (length>0xffffl)
 		Quit ("CA_FarRead doesn't support 64K reads yet!");

-This seems to be a safety check for technical reasons and since that value does not appear among the offsets I am not certain if it is worth replicating.
+This seems to be a safety check for technical reasons and since that value does not appear among the offsets anyway I am not certain if it is worth replicating.

+Now we need to read the picture table, an array of widths and heights for the individual pics.
+Open the VGAGRAPH file and jump to the first offset.
+Now compute the length of this first chunk by taking the offset to the next chunk, substracting the offset of the current chunk and subtracting four.
+The result is the compressed length of the first chunk, the list of picture dimensions, in bytes.
+Now allocate enough bytes to hold that sequence and fill it with the first chunk.
+Allocate enough memory to hold the decompressed picture table and Huffman-expand the first chunk into it.

+Now that the preperation work is done we can start extracting the individual pics.
+So far we have the Huffman tree, an array of offsets, a pic table describing the size of each pic and an open VGAGRAPH file.

 ####Sprites####